Léonard (comics): Other characters

 Looking on are Raoul the cat, Bernadette the mouse, and Mathurine the housekeeper.
 The cat and the mouse are friends and often appear in on-the-side gags: while the main action is being played out by Léonard and his Disciple, the cat and the mouse are involved in action of their own.
 Another recurring character is Crâne, a talking skull who comments on the scene.

 There is also a rival inventor, the Great Albert (based on Albert Einstein) who also has an assistant who is every bit as put-upon as Basile.
 Albert, who is in every way as brilliant and as arrogant as Léonard, first appeared in a full-length adventure entitled La Guerre des génies (French for "Genius Wars") – which included a chapter called "Le Génie contre-attaque" ("The Genius Strikes Back").
 Deciding that the town was not big enough for two geniuses, he and Léonard engaged in a fiery feud with both of them coming up with increasingly devastating methods to try to get rid of the other.
 Running gags in the story included the angry inhabitants chasing both Leonardo and Albert out of town and both men joining forces on occasion to get rid of another passing genius, Nicolas Flamel, and his disciple.
 Although this story was entirely about the two fighting a huge battle, in later albums they are shown to be on more or less friendly terms.

 Cartoon series

 A pilot for a series was made at the beginning of the 1990s by the French cartoon company IDDH, but the full series was never made.

-A cartoon series with CGI graphics was produced by Dargaud Media.
-It has been renamed Contraptus (fr) for the international market.
+A CGI-animated cartoon television series which was named Léonard was announced in February 2009, with Paris-based aniamtion studio Ellipsanime in colloabortation with the comic book series' publisher Le Lombard while the series was also named Contraptus outside of France, Ellipsanime's co-founder Robért Rea would serve as producer.
+Ellipsanime's fellow Belgian animation studio DreamWall and Singaporian animation production studio Infinite Frameworks would provide animation services for Léonard (aka Contraptus).